 An anal fistula is an abnormal tunnel under the skin that connects the anal canal in the colon to the skin of the buttocks.
-Most anal fistulas form in reaction to an anal gland that has developed an abscess, or a pus-filled infection.
+Most anal fistulas form in reaction to an anal gland that has developed a pus-filled infection (abscess).

 The symptoms of an anal abscess and an anal fistula can be similar and may include:

 Pain and swelling around the anal area

 Fever and chills

 Redness, soreness, or itching of the skin around the anal opening

 Pus drainage near the anal opening

 If you develop an anal abscess, you have about a 50% chance of developing an anal fistula.
 Even if your abscess drains on its own, you have about the same risk for a fistula.